Bachelor of Laws (Hons) LL. B - Part-time

 Career Opportunities

 The Bachelor of Laws degree provides a firm foundation for students wishing to train as solicitors or barristers.
-Additionally a law degree is one of the most respected undergraduate qualifications.
+Additionally, a law degree is one of the most respected undergraduate qualifications.
 It opens up a range of career opportunities apart from the practice of the law.
 Law graduates are employed in a wide variety of areas including commercial industry, social sciences, politics, the media and the public service.
 A legal education therefore opens more doors than just the practice of law.

 Professional Accreditation